“You’re missing half your fork!”

 Of course, this demo was put on at a Cannondale dealer by a Cannondale representative so it should be taken with a grain of salt.
 It’s also over 10 years old and features forks that are no longer in production.
 But the key differences shown in this video are still applicable to forks produced today.

 Also, watch Pinkbike’s “28 Bikes Bottomed Out In Ultra Slo Mo (1000 FPS)” video.
 Viewed in slow motion, the Lefty Ocho visibly flexes less than its competitors, the Fox 32 Step-Cast and the RockShox SID.
 It even appears stiffer than several heavier trail forks like the Fox 34 and RockShox Pike.
 It's not scientific, but it supports the Lefty’s claim to superior rigidity.

 The Lefty is more than light enough for World Cup XC racers.
 The stiffness helps Henrique Avancini navigate this gnarly rock garden. | Photo: Bartek Wolinski/Red Bull Content Pool.

-Notably, this increased rigidity comes without a significant increase in weight.
+This increased rigidity comes without a significant increase in weight.
 Through the years, the Lefty has remained competitive with the lightest XC forks.
 The current Lefty Ocho carbon has a claimed weight of 1,446 grams which makes it comparable to the Fox 32 Step-Cast (1,443 grams) and the SID SL Ultimate (1,326 grams) while having stiffness comparable to heavier, more trail-oriented forks like the Fox 34 Step-Cast (1,623 grams) and the 35mm stanchion RockShox SID Ultimate (1,610 grams).